Bovine tuberculosis statistics and costs

 cattle.9 These moribound super excretors are shedding large volumes of bacteria and are in frequent and close contact with cattle so,

 measures should be taken to keep these badgers out.

 Click on the thumbnails below to see pictures of a wall and sheeted gates designed to stop badgers entering farm buildings.

 The thumbnails below show different views of a third gate with a drop-down which was designed by the farmer and steel worker to accommodate changing clearance with the ground as the gate is opened.

 The cost of the above wall and gates came to £9403.81 excluding VAT.
 This cost breaks down as follows.

 Item Cost (£) Sand 135.10 Concrete blocks 396.00 Cement 133.71 Labour for wall construction 2092.00 Steel + labour for metal work 6647.00 Total 9403.81

 This work was carried out on a small, 100-cow, family-run, dairy farm which went down with bovine TB in the summer of 2008.
 This is a closed farm in so far as no new stock from outside herds had been allowed on the farm and no stock had been taken off and returned to the farm since 1989.
 This farmer was fortunate in so far as the layout of the buildings were such that erecting a badger barrier was not prohibitively expensive.
 Many farm building layouts however are too open to allow effective sealing without incurring massive investment.

-The relevant dates are as follows.
+Details are as follows.

 Since installing the barriers in 2008, each building was secured using the installed badger barriers at the end of each working day.
 In addition to allowing no new stock from outside herds to be allowed on the farm and taking no stock off and returning no stock to the farm since 1989, the farmer in March 2012 purchased a brand-new slurry spreader which has been used exclusively on the farm to avoid the risk of using shared, contaminated equipment.